EllaBrands/stanDev/Parallelism-using-MPI-in-Stan.md

 #### Primitive Serial Implementation

-This one will be used for all serial calls, which need no special treatment.
+This one will be used for all serial calls.
+It applies the function to each element of the parallel argument arrays.

 File `stan/math/prim/mat/functor/map_rect_serial.hpp`:
 ```